Skip to main content Skip to main navigation Skip to search

 Reference material

-The iRAM Airline Codes require to be used within the iRAM application.
-These codes are not affiliated to IATA or IACO codes and require to be used for specific scenarios outlined that an Airline Administrator or Airline User complete which is outlined in this document.
+The iRAM Airline Codes require to be used within the iRAM application are not affiliated to the International Air Transport Association (IATA) or International Civil Aviation Organization (IACO) codes.
+These codes are unique to ADI and are required to be used for specific scenarios within the application functionality, either by an Airline Administrator or Airline User.
+The most common scenarios are discussed in this Guide.

 Download